Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Data-driven deep learning based methods

 Efficient DNN-based medical image segmentation is often driven by the recent progress in semantic segmentation.
-In \citep{kayalibay2017cnn}, authors employed a network architecture similar to 3D U-Net for bone and brain tumor segmentation.
-They combined multiple segmentation maps created at different scales which was shown to speed up convergence.
-However, this approach can be computationally expensive as they employed large receptive fields in convolutional layers. \citet{isensee2017brain} implemented a 3D U-Net that has been modified with respect to up-sampling pathways, normalization methods, number of filters, and the batch size, enabling training with large image patches and capturing contextual information that leads to segmentation performance improvements.
-In a more recent work \citep{chen2018s3d}, a separable 3D U-Net consisting of sparable 3D convolutions was proposed.
-Their S3D-UNet architecture fully utilizes the 3D volumes via the use of several 3D U-Net blocks. \citet{isensee2018no} argue that a well-designed U-Net architecture is competent in generating state-of-the-art segmentation maps without the need for significant architectural modifications and that enhancements proposed in prior literature provide no additional benefit.
-It should be highlighted that the winning contributions of Brain Tumor Segmentation (BRATS) challenge in 2019 \citep{jiang2019two} and 2020 \citep{isensee2020nnu} have also adopted U-Net-based architectures. \citet{jiang2019two} utilized a two-stage cascaded U-Net and \citet{isensee2020nnu} employed the nnU-Net architecture \citep{isensee2019automated} which was initially developed as a general-purpose network for segmentation following a U-Net.
+In \citep{kayalibay2017cnn}, the authors employed a network architecture similar to 3D U-Net for bone and brain tumor segmentation.
+They combined multiple segmentation maps created at different scales, which was shown to speed up convergence.
+However, this approach can be computationally expensive as it employed large receptive fields in convolutional layers.
+In \citep{isensee2017brain}, the authors implemented a 3D U-Net that has been modified with respect to up-sampling pathways, normalization methods, number of filters, and batch size, enabling training with large image patches and capturing contextual information that leads to segmentation performance improvements.
+In a more recent work \citep{chen2018s3d} a separable 3D U-Net consisting of separable 3D convolutions was proposed.
+Their S3D-UNet architecture fully utilizes the 3D volumes via the use of several 3D U-Net blocks.
+Isensee et al. \citep{isensee2018no} argue that a well-designed U-Net architecture is competent in generating state-of-the-art segmentation maps without the need for significant architectural modifications and that enhancements proposed in prior literature provide no additional benefit.
+It should be highlighted that the winning contributions of the BRATS challenge in 2019 \citep{jiang2019two} and 2020 \citep{isensee2020nnu} have also adopted U-Net based architectures.
+The authors in \citep{jiang2019two} utilized a two-stage cascaded U-Net, and Isensee et al. \citep{isensee2020nnu} employed the nnU-Net architecture \citep{isensee2021nnu}, initially developed as a general-purpose network for segmentation following a U-Net.
+3D Deep Learning models used in the winning entries of the BRATS challenge within the past five years is summarized in Table \ref{tab:win}.